arduino-array-dinamico

 Dynamic array in a library

-Of course, this couldn’t end here.
-Here is the link to the List library, a complete implementation of a dynamic list, with methods to add, insert, delete elements, reverse the order, convert to/from an array, etc…
+Of course this couldn’t end here.
+Here is the link to the List library, a complete implementation of a dynamic list, with adding, inserting, deleting elements, reversing order, converting from/to an array, etc…

 While still being simple enough to work on a processor like Arduino.
 Enjoy!